-(2) Where a person commits any act referred to in subsection (1) jurisdiction may be exercized in Botswana if-
+(2) Where a person commits any act referred to in subsection (1) jurisdiction may be exercized in Botswana ifit is a national of Botswana.

 - (a) the aircraft aboard which the act is committed is an aircraft registered in Botswana; or - (b) the person committing the act is a national of Botswana.